 The protagonist of the film is Bob Arctor, played by Keanu Reeves (at his most viscerally understated), an undercover agent assigned to infiltrate and stop the trafficking of a lethal drug known as “Substance D” while battling his own addiction to the stuff.
-The other characters, played by other a-listers Robert Downey Jr., Woody Harrelson and Winona Ryder, are featured prominently as Arctor’s junkie friends who go about their day-to-day lives drug-addled and paranoid.
+The other characters, played by other a-listers Robert Downey Jr., Woody Harrelson and Winona Ryder, are featured as Arctor’s junkie friends who go about their day-to-day lives drug-addled and paranoid.

 Drug use is a vicious cycle perpetuated by instant gratification.
-By this point the addict knows only one thing, drugs relieve the pain, not realizing that it ultimately orchestrates the pain as well.
-To the addict there’s always one solution.
+By this point the addict knows only one thing, drugs relieve the pain, not realizing that it ultimately orchestrates it as well.
 Woody Harrelson describes it, “these people are wrestling with their demons.
 The drugs push them to this level of fear.
 Then they feel sublime and happy… then fear again.”
-Bob Arctor finds a kind of escape through Substance D, but using it long enough the drug ironically starts to become a prison of his own awareness.
-His two roommates, played by Robert Downey, Jr. and Woody Harrelson, are not afforded the same depth as Reeve’s Arctor but their degradation to drugs is equally as tragic once their concept of friendship is supplanted by a mode of self-seeking, instinctual survival.
+Bob Arctor finds a kind of escape through Substance D, but using it long enough the drug starts to imprison him in a barely conscious state where memories, good and bad, are only a symptom of reality.
+The glimpses we get into Bob’s past life are sparing, but lucid and miserable.
+Reality can be its own consequence, but Linklater knows more than anybody that every moment in “the now” (no matter how painful) is indispensable.

 Referring again to Philip K. Dick author’s note, he says, “in this particular life-style [drug use] the motto is ‘be happy now because tomorrow you are dying,’ but the dying begins almost at once, and the happiness is a memory.”
-Richard Linklater imbues into his films a genuine appreciation for tomorrow (the future so-to-speak) and today; Boyhood appreciates today with a sense of whimsy, Dazed and Confused appreciates tomorrow with a breath of optimism and the Before trilogy appreciates yesterday with a touch of longing.
+Richard Linklater imbues into his films a genuine appreciation for tomorrow (the future so-to-speak) and today; Boyhood appreciates today with a sense of nostalgia (at least for us millennials), Dazed and Confused appreciates tomorrow with an air of optimism and the Before trilogy appreciates yesterday with a touch of longing.
 What makes A Scanner Darkly so tragic is that Richard Linklater is forced to deny his characters of longing, memory and optimism because the high one gets from drugs is about forgetting those things.